isomerpages/govtech-gobusiness-main/_run-and-grow/4a-business-grants-portal.md

 Alternatively, businesses simply need to select their sector and business needs on BGP, and the portal will present the most relevant grant form for businesses to apply for.

-### 2. Register with Corppass
+### 2. Register your Corppass account

-Register an account with Corppass in order to log into BGP.
-Approach your Corppass Admin to assign an appropriate BGP role to you.
+Approach your Corppass Admin to assign an appropriate BGP role to you and create your Corppass account.
+Then, log in to BGP via your Singpass.

 <p>
-{% include button.html text="Login to Business Grants Portal" src="https://www.businessgrants.gov.sg/?src=run&grow_bgp" type="primary" %}
+{% include button.html text="Login to BGP" src="https://www.businessgrants.gov.sg/?src=run&grow_bgp" type="primary" %}
 </p>

-### 3. Fill in Company Profile
+### 3. Fill in company profile

 Fill in your company profile.
 Please take note that your ACRA profile will be populated automatically.